cisagov/decider/docs/user_guide_3_0_0/user-guide.md

 2. **Other Versions** - Clicking a version will make the app display content for it

 ### Navbar > Mini Technique Search

+The mini search allows you to quickly reach a Technique's Success Page by its name or ID.

 ![Screenshot of Navbar's Mini Technique Search.
 Read the Usage section just below this for a long description](imgs/app/navbar-mini-search.png)\